 Open Enrollment & HEM Health Assessment Process - 2 Actions Required

-- Action #2: HEM Health Assessment Completion – September 1 – October 31, 2016: If you have or will elect to participate in the HEM for 2017, you must complete the HEM Health Assessment again between September 1 and October 31, 2016.
-CHANGE for 2017: Your spouse/domestic partner is not required to take the HEM Health Assessment; they may take it, but there is no HEM incentive for taking it.
+- Action #2: HEM Health Assessment Completion – September 1 – October 31, 2017: If you have or will elect to participate in the HEM for 2018, you must complete the HEM Health Assessment again between September 1 and October 31, 2017.
+REMINDER: Your spouse/domestic partner is no longer required to take the HEM Health Assessment; they may take it, but there is no HEM incentive for taking it.

 Penalties for Not Completing Action #1 and/or #2:

 If you do not complete Action #1: